khuongduy354/tiktok-api/README.md

 # Tech
 - Cloudinary integrated
 - Raw SQL queries, database in ElephantSQL.
-# Issue
+# Todo
-- No authorization.
+- No authorization middleware (needed to check for author right)
+- Middleware for checking instances in SQL